 On top of that by going to the gym you have the opportunity to meet like-minded people who value some of the same things as you.

-Do keep in mind that pushing yourself further is not always what you want.
+Do keep in mind that pushing yourself further is not always ideal either.
 There are physical limits you preferably don’t want to cross.

 Another reason why people fail to stick to a workout plan is that they miss variety.
 For example, running 5 miles a day is something many people consider to be boring.

-Even smaller gyms usually have a wide variety of machines and equipment to choose from.
+Even smaller gyms usually have enough machines and equipment to make your workouts a lot more interesting.
 You can run one day, do bench presses the next day, and use the rowing machine on another.